Lindeneg/funkallero/packages/funkallero/README.md

 The structure of consuming projects are then encouraged to follow the principles of clean architecture and command-query-segregation but neither of those are actually enforced.

-Take a look at the two example applications, [in-memory](https://github.com/Lindeneg/funkallero/tree/master/example-memory) or [prisma](https://github.com/Lindeneg/funkallero/tree/master/example-prisma).
+Take a look at an example [here](https://github.com/Lindeneg/funkallero/tree/master/example).

 ### Install